 A section of the surreal wetland landscape.
 For half of the year, the wetlands are flooded, while in the dry season the water level out by evaporation and are baked dry by the sun.
 The region is one of great contrast.

-The Water Lily with its blue, white, violet or pink petals and yellow stamens is one of the most common of the water lilies at the wetland.
-The large round two-lobed leaves float on the water provide shelter and food for large numbers of insects and their larvae.
+The Water Lily with its blue, white, violet or pink petals and yellow stamens is one of the most common water lilies in the wetland.
+The large round two-lobed leaves float on the water to provide shelter and food for large numbers of insects and their larvae.
 The underside of the leaves and the stems are coated with a furry growth consisting of a tangled mixture of various types of algae which are important as primary producers for small invertebrates.

-Our airboat captain and guide Jack showed us an aboriginal survival technique by chewing on a water lily stem.
+Our airboat captain-cum guide, Jack showed us an aboriginal survival technique by chewing on a water lily stem.
 It tasted a little bitter but at least you can hydrate yourself.

-The lotus plant stem contains fibers that can be woven into clothing materials.
+The lotus plant stem contains fibres that can be woven into clothing materials.

 A specimen of the crocodile dorsal spine bones found just behind the eyes.